nickbruggen90/LabsVol8021Q/Project 5: MSP Operation Lab - Datto RMM Workflow Simulation/Performance Monitor.md

 2. Under Data Collector Sets you can view (read the properties) of the User Defined (user created) sets or create Alert-based Collector Sets.
 This step will demonstrate how to create an alert-based collector set:
 ```
 a.
 Data Collector Sets → User Defined → Right-click → New → Data Collector Set
 b.
-Name it something appropriate, in this instance we will choose Client_A_Alerts
+Name it something appropriate, in this instance we will choose Client_A_Critical_Response
 c.
 Tick "Performance Counter Alert"
 d.
 We can choose what alerts to define here, in this instance we will choose the following for Critical Alerts:
   1a.
 CPU Usage > 90% sustained